astoycos/Basic_Deep_Learning/README.md

-# Mini_Project2: Basic Neural Network Design for Pneumonia diagnosis
+# Mini_Project2: A Basic Neural Network Design for Pneumonia Diagnosis

 This program was created to try and classify DICOM chest X-Rays as either Pneumonia positive or negative based on lung opacitites,